A Note from the Chief Executive Officer

 As a fraternity, if we have had all this success by simply making do with what we have, then I can’t wait to experience being part of the Moose family in 2023.
 When life gives you a loaf of bread, break out the strawberry jam and share it with friends and family.
 Just remember to keep the bread bags – the snow is falling and it’s time to put our boots on and make something great together!
 God Bless!

-If you have a concern or idea you’d like to share with me, use our online form: “Tell the Director General.”
+If you have a concern or idea you’d like to share, use our online form: “Tell the Chief Executive Officer.”